Meet Our Team

 The World Waterpark Association honored Morgan’s Inspiration Island with its 2017 Leading Edge Award, and in 2018, TIME magazine named the splash park to its first annual list of World’s Greatest Places.
 Amusement Today, an internationally-circulated publication covering the theme park and amusements industry, proclaimed Morgan’s Wonderland as “Park of the Year” during presentation of the 2017 Golden Ticket Awards to “the best of the best.”
 In addition, Paralyzed Veterans of America presented the 2018 Barrier-Free America award to Morgan’s Wonderland and Morgan’s Inspiration Island.

 Planning and design continue on a bold new approach to caregiving for those with special needs – the Multi-Assistance Center, or The MAC.
-This unique, one-stop-shop Care Model will provide many medical and non-medical services in one location.
-Medical, therapeutic and social determinates of health will be offered in this first of two, 165,000-square-foot buildings at Morgan’s Wonderland.
+This unique, one-stop-shop care model will provide many medical and non-medical services in one location.
+Medical, therapeutic and social determinates of health will be addressed in the first of two, 165,000-square-foot buildings at Morgan’s Wonderland.
 The MAC, scheduled to begin welcoming clients in the fall of 2022, will be comprised of partner organizations working together under one roof to address the multi-faceted needs of people with cognitive and physical challenges.
 This model of providing services in a coordinated manner will establish a new standard, not only in San Antonio but across the nation as well as internationally.

 In the beginning, Gordon’s guiding motto was: “Together, we CAN make a difference!”
 As a result of many successes and lots more to come, that motto now is: “Together, we ARE making a difference!”